-Use Location (City, State) Poultry processing plant, hatchery and feed mill Laurel, Mississippi

-McComb, Mississippi

-Delta d

-Bryan and Robertson Counties, Texas

-Poultry processing plant, hatchery and feed mill Moultrie and Adel, Georgia

-North Carolina

-Palestine and Freestone County, Texas

-Poultry processing plant and hatchery Waco, Texas

-Poultry processing plant and hatchery Lumberton and St. Pauls, North Carolina feedmill

-Poultry processing plant Hammond, Louisiana Poultry processing plant, hatchery, child care facility and Collins, Mississippi

-Poultry processing plant, hatchery, child care facility and

-Prepared chicken plant Flowood, Mississippi Corporate general offices and technical laboratory Laurel, Mississippi
+Use Location (City, State) Poultry processing plant, hatchery and feed mill Laurel, Mississippi Poultry processing plant, hatchery and feed mill McComb, Mississippi Poultry processing plant, hatchery and feed mill Hazlehurst and Gallman, Mississippi Poultry processing plant, hatchery and feed mill Bryan and Robertson Counties, Texas Poultry processing plant, hatchery and feed mill Moultrie and Adel, Georgia Poultry processing plant, hatchery and feed mill Kinston and Lenoir County, North Carolina Poultry processing plant, hatchery and feed mill Palestine and Freestone County, Texas Poultry processing plant, hatchery and feed mill (Construction in progress) Smith County, Lindale and Mineola, Texas Poultry processing plant and hatchery Waco, Texas Poultry processing plant and hatchery Lumberton and St. Pauls, North Carolina Poultry processing plant Hammond, Louisiana Poultry processing plant, hatchery, child care facility and feed mill Collins, Mississippi Prepared chicken plant Flowood, Mississippi Corporate general offices and technical laboratory Laurel, Mississippi

-The Registrant owns substantially all of its major operating facilities with the following exceptions: one processing plant and feed mill complex is leased on an annual renewal basis through 2063 with an option to purchase at a nominal amount at the end of the lease term; one processing plant complex is leased under four leases, which are renewable annually through 2061, 2063, 2075 and 2073, respectively; and certain infrastructure improvements associated with a processing plant are leased under a lease that expired in 2013, which is now renewable annually through 2091 and has been renewed for 2018.
+The Registrant owns substantially all of its major operating facilities with the following exceptions: one processing plant and feed mill complex is leased on an annual renewal basis through 2063 with an option to purchase at a nominal amount at the end of the lease term; one processing plant complex is leased under four leases, which are renewable annually through 2061, 2063, 2075 and 2073, respectively; and certain infrastructure improvements associated with a processing plant are leased under a lease that expired in 2013, which is now renewable annually through 2091 and has been renewed for 2019.